Bedrock-OSS/bedrock-wiki/docs/world-generation/feature-types.md

 }
 ```

 Conditions are given with the required `"condition"` property.
-Conditions are traditionally represented via MoLang strings, but numbers may be used as well. `0` will always result in that feature entry being disabled.
+Conditions are traditionally represented via Molang strings, but numbers may be used as well. `0` will always result in that feature entry being disabled.
 Non-zero values will always cause that entry to succeed.
 Generally, using `1` can be considered as a catch-all “else” or “default” clause — it should only be used at the very end of the conditions list.

 The condition of each feature entry is evaluated by entry order in the conditions list.
 Once a feature entry [would succeed](#success-determination), no later-listed conditions will be evaluated.